Parallel Python#

 How to run the parallel code?#

-Dask supports different set-ups for parallel computing, from supercomptuers point of view, the main options are:
+Dask supports different set-ups for parallel computing, from a supercomputing point-of-view, the main options are:

-While developing the code, it might be good to start with default scheduler or LocalCluster parallelization and then if needed change it to SLURMCluster.
-The required changes to code are small, when changing the parallelization set-up.
+While developing the code, it might be good to start with the default scheduler or LocalCluster parallelization and then, if needed, change it to SLURMCluster.
+The required changes to code are small when changing the parallelization setup.

-One of the advantages of using LocalCluster, is that then in Jupyter the Dask-extension is able to show progress and resource usage.
+One of the advantages of using LocalCluster, is that the Jupyter Dask-extension is able to show progress and resource usage.

 Default scheduler is started automatically, when Dask objects or functions are used.